Tag Archive | "via"

 VIA Mobile-ITX Product Announcement Is Re-Announced.

 It was June 2007 when we first got excited about the Mobile-ITX platform from VIA.
-It promised PC-like performance in a small and efficient motherboard and it looked like it would allow slicker, more efficient UMPC designs.
+It promised PC-like performance in a small and efficient motherboard and it looked like it would allow slicker, more efficient ultra mobile PC designs.
 Since then, Intel introduced the Menlow platform which does pretty much the same thing.
 It allows handheld, efficient, low-power small form factor computers.
 Over 2 years later, VIA finally announce that the Mobile-ITX platform will….actually it’s difficult to say.
 If you read the press release, it’s presenting information on a product that will be announced in Q1 2010.
 As for availability, maybe it takes another 2 years!

 mobilx-itxmobile-itx